 ThisA Softer World strip sums it up pretty well.
 "Nothing matters at all.
 Might as well be nice to people."

-When the Shadowchild asks her what the importance of being good is, Digger replies (paraphrased), "Because life's hard enough as it is."
+When the Shadowchild asks her what the importance of being good is, Digger has this reply:

-Indeed, many if not most atheists embrace this as their world view in place of any belief in a higher power or afterlife, calling out critics on why they think only Big Brother can prevent them from becoming Complete Monsters (see also: What You Are in the Dark).
+Likewise, the only way to live on past your death is through others.
+Might as well ensure that you can keep people smiling, even after you're gone.
+Indeed, many if not most atheists embrace this as their world view in place of any belief in a higher power or afterlife, calling out critics on why they think only Big Brother can prevent them from becoming villains (see also: What You Are in the Dark).

 Friedrich Nietzsche's version of the Anti-Nihilist in particular is less of a "utilitarian" who works For Happiness and more of a "Let's live by our own rules while being awesome, manly/virtuous and magnificent at it".
 It should also be noted that he pointed out that a way to make life suck a little less could be through charitable acts (note that he didn't say that it would make you happy, just feel less angsty/guilty/whatever)